 When the study participants underwent three days of having a night-oriented schedule (i.e., working the night shift), the cytokine production peak was partly shifted, but the peak in the proportion of immune cells didn’t shift.
 So part of the immune rhythm shifted to the new schedule – but part of it didn’t.
 The study concludes, “This led to a desynchronization of rhythmic immune parameters, which might contribute to the increased risk for infection, autoimmune diseases, cardiovascular and metabolic disorders, and cancer reported in shift workers.”[ref]

 It isn’t just a one-way street here where the human circadian rhythm is the only thing that matters in fighting off pathogens.
-It goes both ways — some pathogens can alter the host circadian rhythm and thus cause worsening of the disease.
+It goes both ways — some pathogens can alter the host’s circadian rhythm and thus cause a worsening of the disease.

 Sleeping sickness is a tropical disease that more than 10,000 people per year will contract in sub-Saharan Africa.
 It is caused by the parasite Trypanosoma brucei.
 This truly terrible disease is called “African sleeping sickness” because the parasite causes people to have altered sleep/wake cycles.
 Researchers in 2018 found that the parasite actually disrupts the body’s normal circadian rhythm.
 It causes altered sleep/wake cycles and body temperature cycles by shortening the period of the core circadian clock.[ref]

 Studies also show that viruses such as herpes simplex virus 1affect the transcription of different genes, including the core circadian genes, CLOCK, and BMAL1.[ref]